Eton College Chapel: Acoustics and lighting

 The chapel is unique amongst its comparably-sized peers in that it eschews sound boards (a common feature of English churches and chapels in which medium-to-large-scale services and concerts are heard) in favour of what the former Precentor, Ralph Allwood, calls a more "organic" sound produced without the use of equipment (apart from microphones in the pulpit and lectern).

 The audio reinforcement system in the chapel, installed by DRV Integration, was the winner of the AV Magazine audio project of the year award in 2003.

 Wall paintings

 The wall paintings in the chapel are considered to be the most remarkable work of art in the College.
 They are the work of at least four master painters, including William Baker, who took eight years to complete them (1479–87).
 In the Flemish style, they adorn the sides of the chapel.
 On the north side the paintings depict the Virgin Mary (to whom the chapel is dedicated), while those on the South side tell a popular medieval story about a mythical empress.
 These paintings were whitewashed over in 1560 as a result of an order from the new Protestant church authorities which banned depictions of mythical miracles.
-They were left obscured and forgotten for the best part of 300 years until they were rediscovered in 1847, and it was not until 1923 that they were cleaned, restored and revealed by the removal of the stall canopies.
+They were left obscured and forgotten for around 300 years, until they were rediscovered in 1847; in 1923 they were cleaned, restored and revealed by the removal of the stall canopies.